 May 7: Facebook begins a so-called road show.
 Executives travel to key cities to tell potential investors why they should invest in the stock.
 The first stop is New York.

 May 11: Facebook updates its policy to give users more clarity on how information they share is used by the company.
 The company also signals that it may start showing people ads on websites other than Facebook.
 Other companies already do this.
 How would that work?
 Users might see ads based on their Facebook “likes” pop up on other sites.
 Road show concludes in Palo Alto, Calif.

 May 15: Facebook increases its price range for the IPO to $34 to $38 per share.
 At the high end, the sale would raise about $12.8 billion and value the company at $104 billion.

 May 16: Responding to extraordinary demand, Facebook adds 84 million shares, worth up to $3.2 billion, to the IPO.
 That brings the total to 421 million shares, or $16 billion based on a price of $38 per share, offered by Facebook and its early investors.

-May 18: Surrounded by cheering employees and wearing his signature hoodie, CEO Mark Zuckerberg rings the opening bell of the Nasdaq stock exchange from Facebook headquarters in Silicon Valley.
-About two hours later, Facebook begins trading, opening at $42.05 per share after an anxiety-filled half-hour delay caused by technical problems at Nasdaq.
+May 18: Surrounded by cheering employees and wearing his signature hoodie, Zuckerberg rings the opening bell of the Nasdaq from Facebook headquarters in Silicon Valley.
+About two hours later, Facebook begins trading, opening at $42.05 per share after an anxiety-filled half-hour delay.
 Volume is huge: More than 500 million shares change hands.
 But the stock closes almost unchanged at $38.23.